-It is the Agency's hope that through development of these requirements, customers who encounter the programPrograms are educated about the benefits and costs of photovoltaic installation and/or community solar subscriptions.
-The Agency firmly believes that a well-informed Approved
+It is the Agency's hope that through development of these requirements, customers who encounter the Programs are educated about the benefits and costs of photovoltaic installation and/or community solar subscriptions.
+The Agency firmly believes that a well-informed Approved Vendor/Designee can ensure that customers have a positive experience and understand both the program and their offer, so goes to great lengths to ensure Approved Vendors/Designees are well informed, while simultaneously maintaining a focus on consumer education and protection.

-604 See: https://illinoisabp.com/brochures/
+603 See: https://illinoisabp.com/brochures/